Skip to Content

 Home composters may not have enough space or time to compost.

-There are many ways to avoid home composting, so you don’t have to deal with the hassle of worms or smells.
-You can use an outside composter that will take care of the task or use a kitchen composter that will do all the work for you!
+There are many ways to avoid home composting so you don’t have to deal with the hassle of worms or smells.
+You can use an outside composter to take care of the task or a kitchen composter to do all the work for you!

-Here are ways you can compost at home in a convenient, affordable, and easy way:
+Here are ways you can compost at home in a convenient, affordable, and accessible form:

 Determine if your city or municipality has a composting program.